iNarendraK/terraform_nov/Day1/README.md

 - DNS servers maintains a look-up table i.e. your machine hostname with respective renewed IP address
 - your DNS server helps other machines in your network to find your machine by its hostname

+## What is a Virtual Network ?
+An Azure Virtual Network (VNet) is a representation of your own network in the cloud.
+It is a logical isolation of the Azure cloud dedicated to your subscription.

+## What is a Subnet?
+A subnet is a range of IP addresses in the virtual network.
+You can divide a virtual network into multiple subnets for organization and security.

 ## What is Lift and Shift Migration?
 Lift and shift is an approach for migrating your apps to the cloud.
 It means moving an application and its associated data to a cloud platform—without redesigning the app.